Living the Questions: What Rilke Can Teach Us About Uncertainty

 |

 It’s for those moments when clarity feels out of reach—when we desperately want answers, but none seem available.
-We often push ourselves to “figure it out,” chasing understanding when all we can really do is stay present with the unknown.
-This poem gives permission to pause.
-To stop demanding resolution.
-To live the questions instead.
+At Clarity Counseling Seattle, we often see clients who feel a panic for resolution.
+We push ourselves to figure it out, chasing understanding when all we can really do is stay present with the unknown.

 Be patient toward all that is unsolved in your heart and try to love the questions themselves, like locked rooms and like books that are now written in a very foreign tongue.
 Do not now seek the answers, which cannot be given you because you would not be able to live them.
 And the point is, to live everything.
 Live the questions now.
 Perhaps you will then gradually, without noticing it, live along some distant day into the answer.